lsds/sgx-lkl/README.md

 ```

 This has to be done after each reboot.
 It configures the host networking to
-forward packets from SGX-LKL instances and also loads the FSGSBASE kernel
+forward packets from SGX-LKL instances.
-module for support of thread-local storage (TLS) in multi-threaded applications.

 C. Running applications with SGX-LKL
 ------------------------------------